ucsdCSE110wi16/CSE110M260T16/userStories.md

 When I lock a task to a member
 Then that task locks to that member regardless of randomization

+Given that I lock assignment
+When I or another user tries to randomize assignment Then they will fail to make assignment changes
+When another user tries to unlock assignment
+Then they will fail to unlock the assignment
+When I try to unlock assignment
+Then assignment will be open to randomization and locking once more

 6. View log of tasks (completion, assignment, creation)
  - As a roommate
  - I want to be able to see the timeline of tasks that are being assigned and completed